 In most cases, your research advisor is also your academic advisor, however, if your research advisor is not a regular faculty member in your major department, you will be assigned an academic advisor from the regular faculty members in your major department.

 Your academic advisor is the person who will guide you through the requirements for your degree and approve your semester by semester registrations.
 Meet with your academic advisor to discuss classes for the coming semester before registering.
 After you have agreed on the classes to be taken enter these on your registration form and have your advisor, the Business Office and Graduate Dean sign the form.
 After your initial registration your advisor will give you an Advising PIN number (APIN) at your meeting to plan the next semesters classes.
-This APIN will allow you to go online to register for the semester.
+This APIN will allow you to go online (Banweb) to register for the semester.

 Course Schedule and Catalog